redpak7/RepData_PeerAssessment1/PA1_Template.md

 **Q2 Make a histogram of the total number of steps taken each day**

-    hist(sum_steps$steps, col = "blue", xlab = "No. of Steps Taken", main = "Histogram of Total Number of Steps Taken Each day")
+    hist(sum_steps$steps, col = "blue", xlab = "No. of Steps Taken", main = "Histogram of Total Number of Steps Taken Each day", breaks = 40)

 ![](PA1_Template_files/figure-markdown_strict/unnamed-chunk-3-1.png)